dmandrone/Unraid-Manga-Automation/README.md

 ## Built With

-Transparently, this was built "vibe coding" via ChatGPT and Claude.
+Transparently, this was built "vibe coding" with ChatGPT and Claude.

-## Installation
+## Setup

 1. Install the 'User Scripts' Unraid Plugin.
 2. Navigate to the User Scripts plugin via the 'Settings' page.